Mthini/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script displays the current directory contents in a long format
+This script displays current directory contents, including hidden files (starting with .)using long format.